Melissa McCarthy Morphs Into Her ‘Oh So Pretty’ Sean Spicer In Viral SNL Promo

 — BuzzFeed (@BuzzFeed) May 10, 2017

 After Spicer appeared at the doorway, he and his staff members made a B-line to his office and the door was locked behind him.
-His staff emerged not too long afterward to say that there would be nothing more said on the FBI Director’s firing at this time.
+His staff emerged not too long afterward to say that there would be nothing more said on the FBI director’s firing at this time.
 The Washington Post continued describing the scene as it unfolded.
-They convey how Spicer announced there’d be nothing more on Comey’s firing – “But as Democrats and Republicans began to criticize and question the firing with increasing levels of alarm,” that decision changed.
+They convey how Spicer announced there’d be nothing more on Comey’s firing, “But as Democrats and Republicans began to criticize and question the firing with increasing levels of alarm,” that decision changed.

-The next scene has Spicer “speed-walking” with staff in tow up the White House driveway to “defend the president on CNN, Fox News, and Fox Business.”
+Spicer was next spotted “speed-walking” with staff in tow up the White House driveway to “defend the president on CNN, Fox News, and Fox Business.”
 Spicer agreed to answer questions but insisted the lights be turned off.
 According to the Washington Post, Spicer ordered, “Just turn the lights off.
-Turn the lights off,’ he said.
-“We’ll take care of this….
+Turn the lights off,” he said.
+“We’ll take care of this.
 Can you just turn that light off?”

 Standing between two hedges in the darkness, Spicer fielded questions from the dozen or so reporters who shot one question after another in an attempt to get the scoop on the firing of the director of the FBI.
 The White House Press Secretary was visibly frustrated at times during this impromptu question and answer period.